MHSc. Admission Requirements

 Many placements (e.g., school boards, social service sites) request police record checks.
 If admitted, applicants are strongly encouraged to complete and pay for this service.
 Failure to obtain a satisfactory police record check may result in an alternative or delayed placement that may also delay a student’s graduation date.

-The department reserves one place annually for an Aboriginal applicant who satisfies all admission requirements as outlined in the ORPAS Application Guide and on the department website.
-To apply under this category, contact the department directly at email@example.com or 416-978-1794, before the application deadline to self-identify.
-Proof of Aboriginal status may be required.
+The department reserves one place annually for an Indigenous applicant who satisfies all admission requirements as outlined in the ORPAS Application Guide and on the department website.
+To apply under this category, contact the department directly at firstname.lastname@example.org , before the application deadline to self-identify.

-Student Affairs Assistant Department of Speech‑Language Pathology Faculty of Medicine
+Student Affairs Office Department of Speech‑Language Pathology Temerty Faculty of Medicine